elena5875/projectschool/README.md

  # Curriculum

 #### The curriculum contains text about the goals of the school.
-The text is in color black and is using a font: *insert font here* for easy reading.
+The text is in color black and is using a font: Oswald and sans-serif and a letter spacing of 4px for easy reading.
 #### It also has a picture of a child gathering rocks to emphasise how we work in the school

 #### Background of this area is all white to make sure that the black text is very visible to the eye